 Clara Barton

-Educator Clara Barton (1821-1912), was an advocate of publicly funded schools and established Bordentown’s first public school in 1852.
-She also was the first president of the American Red Cross.
+Clara Barton (1821-1912) was an advocate for public schools, and the first president of the American Red Cross.

 References: